Vivek-gandhasiri/To-do-tasks-project/README.md

 # To-do-tasks-project
-In this project ,we have created an basic website of an two do lists,which which is very impoertant in day to day tasks.
+In this project ,we have created an basic website of an two do lists,which which is very important in day to day tasks.